Experience has taught us a thing or two about how we like to live in our homes here in WA.

 Here’s how we make country contemporary, so that it’s perfectly in tune with modern Australian living:

-Keeping it simple: What’s not to love about big open-plan spaces where the family can come together?
-Uncomplicated, with no wasted rooms, the floor plan of a country-inspired home usually features a central living space with sleeping quarters off to each side.
+What’s not to love about big open-plan spaces where the family can come together?
+Uncomplicated, with no wasted rooms.
+The floor plan of a country-inspired home usually features a central living space with sleeping quarters off to each side.
 Spaces can be designated for specific activities or kept multi-purpose as required.
 The straightforward floor plan means the home can be pushed and pulled as needed during the design phase.
 A private sitting room for the grandparents when they come to stay?
 No problem?
 An office for the budding entrepreneur?
 Sure.

-Contemporary kitchen: Here we have the perfect opportunity to marry traditional home style with all the mod cons and latest in kitchen design.
-A classic U-shaped kitchen works a treat, but a galley-style layout works just as well, with today’s island bench becoming yesterday’s kitchen table or butcher’s block.
+Here we have the perfect opportunity to marry traditional home style with all the mod cons.
+A classic U-shaped kitchen works a treat, but a galley-style layout works just as well.
+With today’s island bench becoming yesterday’s kitchen table or butcher’s block.

-Inside/outside: Living on a lifestyle block is an open invitation to engage with the outdoors.
-You don’t want to just look at it, you want to throw open the doors and let in the breeze and the birdsong.
-Capturing views is paramount, with big windows and doors that open up to sweeping verandahs, outdoor decks and entertaining areas that take into account the environment and the season.
+Living on a lifestyle block is an open invitation to engage with the outdoors.
+You don’t want to just look at it, you want to throw open the doors and let in the breeze.
+Capturing views is paramount.
+With big windows and doors that open up to sweeping verandahs, outdoor decks.
+And entertaining areas that take into account the environment and the season.
 Just listen to all that peace and quiet.

 The master suite in a modern country home feels a world away from the hustle and bustle of the city.
 Many take inspiration from South West resorts that blend contemporary bedroom and bathroom design with natural materials for a welcome sense of calm and tranquillity.
 This is your sanctuary and the rest of the world can wait a while.